earthly/website/blog/_posts/2021-09-30-awk-examples.md

 **What I've learned: `printf` and Built-ins**

-If you need print out a table, Awk lets you use `printf` and built-ins like `substr` to format your output.
+If you need to print out a table, Awk lets you use `printf` and built-ins like `substr` to format your output.

 It ends up looking something like this: